dmodel-ai/dmodel-ai.github.io/steering_characters/blog_post.md

 these techniques, _steering vectors_, can produce better results than prompt engineering, and that we can expose them in a way that’s really accessible even to non-technical users.
 We demonstrate this by steering some of the top companions from [chub](https://chub.ai).
-In later blog posts we’ll cover more in-depth topics, such as a more quantitative comparison between steering and prompting, a comparison with fine-tuning, and an analysis of what an LLM is thinking when it plays strategic games.
+In later blog posts, we’ll cover more in-depth topics, such as a more quantitative comparison between steering and prompting, a comparison with fine-tuning, and an analysis of what an LLM is thinking when it plays strategic games.